photostructure/tz-lookup/README.md

 The following updates have been made to this fork:

-* The time zone shapefiles now use [2023b](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2023b).
-Expect a bunch of changes if you're upgrading from the original `tz-lookup`, including new zone names.
+* The time zone shapefiles now use [2023d](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2023d).
+Expect a bunch of changes if you're upgrading from the original `tz-lookup`, including new zone names and shapes.

 * TypeScript types are now included.